GitHubRandom/ohiyo/README.md

 # Project Ohiyo - Animayhem

-Animayhem is a website where you can watch HQ Arabic subbed anime for free.
+Animayhem is an entertainment website consuming a public API.
 It has many features such as :

 - :zap: Seamless episodes switching
 - :sparkles: Great UI/UX